-There are many different approaches to take when working with chronic stress and trauma.
-The approach which works well for you is highly dependent upon your current life circumstances and past life experiences.
-In general, when working with stress and trauma there are typically lifestyle changes which need to be made to restore balance within your entire system.
-This is the first step.
-Together, we will explore your current life stressors and past difficult life experiences and come up with a plan to help you move forward.
-I also want you to have numerous resources during your journey to recovery and so referrals to other healthcare providers and healers within the community can be sought out if you choose.
+In general, when working with stress management, including post-traumatic stress, there are typically lifestyle changes which need to be made to help restore balance within your entire system.
+These changes may include minor or major tweaks to your diet, sleep hygiene and exercise plan in addition to forming other healthy self-care habits.
+Additionally, we can explore relaxation, meditation, mindfulness, breathing practices, and restorative yoga to help support activation of the parasympathetic nervous system and shift your body into an ideal state for self-repair and healing.
+Stabilization is the first step.
+Together, we will explore your current life stressors and and come up with a plan to help you move forward.
+I also want you to have numerous resources during your journey so referrals to other healthcare providers and healers within the community will be offered when appropriate/upon request.

 Good communication, healthy boundaries, assertiveness, the capacity to give and receive love, flexibility, patience, trust, understanding, empathy – these are just a few of the qualities needed to form and maintain healthy relationships.
 Our very first relationship, the one we experienced with our primary caregiver(s), laid the foundation for our attachment style and influences and all other relationships we develop throughout our lives.
 These relationships include the ones we are in with family, our spouse/partner, our child(ren), our friends and even our supervisors/managers and co-workers.
 Maybe you find yourself struggling with some of these relationships.
 Maybe you are seeking deeper insight into why you tend to respond and interact with others in the way you do.
 Maybe you are looking to resolve conflict or learn new interpersonal relationship skills.
 Whatever the relationship issues may be, I am happy to explore them with you.